Research and innovation in fintech in the banks, payment providers, cards programmes and processors sector has declined in the last year.

-Capital One Financial Corp was the top fintech innovator in the banks, payment providers, cards programmes and processors sector in the latest quarter.
-The company, which has its headquarters in the United States, filed 144 fintech related patents in the three months ending May.
-That was down from 154 over the same period in 2021.
+Capital One was the top fintech innovator in the banks, payment providers, cards programmes and processors sector in the last quarter.
+The company, which has its headquarters in the US, filed 124 fintech related patents in the three months ending December.
+That was down from 154 over the same period last year.

-It was followed by the United States based Mastercard Inc with 97 fintech patent applications, the United States based Visa Inc (84 applications), and the United States based PayPal Holdings Inc (67 applications).
+It was followed by the US based Mastercard with 86 fintech patent applications, Visa (84 applications), and PayPal (46 applications).